jlesage/docker-handbrake/README.md

 ### Changing Parameters of a Running Container

-As seen, environment variables, volume mappings and port mappings are specified while creating the container.
+As can be seen, environment variables, volume and port mappings are all specified while creating the container.

 The following steps describe the method used to add, remove or update parameter(s) of an existing container.
-The generic idea is to destroy and re-create the container:
+The general idea is to destroy and re-create the container:

   1. Stop the container (if it is running):